Superman (2025 film): Development

 DCU writer Tom King said in March 2023 that Gunn was also directing the film, which Gunn confirmed later that month.
-At that time, Safran was confirmed to be producing the film, doing so through his production company the Safran Company, with Gunn also producing through his production company Troll Court Entertainment.
+At that time, Safran was confirmed to be producing the film with Gunn, doing so through their respective production companies, the Safran Company and Troll Court Entertainment.
 Gunn was hesitant to direct the film, despite encouragement from Safran and others, until he realized how focusing on Superman's heritage with his aristocratic Kryptonian parents and adoptive farmer parents from Smallville, Kansas, would inform the characterization.
 Gunn felt emotionally connected to this aspect of the film because of his late father.
 He said in April that the film's tone would differ from his Guardians of the Galaxy films (2014–2023), and he suggested that Superman's dog Krypto could appear.

 Pre-production

 Before and during the 2023 labor strikes

 Production design, costume design, and casting began in April 2023.
 Production designer Beth Mickle and costume designer Judianna Makovsky returned from The Suicide Squad and Gunn's Guardians of the Galaxy Vol. 3 (2023).
 Filming was set to begin in January 2024.
 Gunn said the character Jimmy Olsen would appear.
 He did not intend for the film to be a comedy and intended for it to differ from previous Superman films while respecting what came before.
 Gunn completed the first draft of the script at the end of April.
 Production was not expected to be impacted by the 2023 Writers Guild of America strike when it began in early May.